eclipse/eclipsefuro/docs/fbp/content/_index.md

 With this type of programming, you can add or remove different components and chain them together to get different results or functionalities.

-And the visual representation makes it easier for a wide range of players to build applications without having to write multiple lines of code.
+And the visualisation makes it easier for a wide range of players to build applications without having to write multiple lines of code.
 <--->
 ## Coexistence of flows and code - <small>at any time</small>